PatrickMcGrath29/thegoodland/content/posts/2025-07-14-christ-our-true-jubilee.md

 title: "The Favorable Year of the Lord: Christ, Our True Jubilee"
 summary: Christ is our true Jubilee—the One who proclaims liberty to the captives, healing to the brokenhearted, and the favorable year of the Lord!
-As we yield to Him and believe in Him He daily unfolds a greater liberty in our life.
+As we yield to Him and believe in Him, He daily unfolds a greater liberty in our lives.
 slug: 2025-07-14-christ-our-true-jubilee
 uuid: g45aqhsrts
 isBlogPost: true